 Before diving into email security, it's important to consider data classification.
 This process involves identifying different levels of sensitivity for the information you handle.
 Imagine customer credit card details compared to a company newsletter.
 Classifying your data helps determine the most appropriate security measures for each type.
 Highly sensitive data might require additional security beyond encryption, such as access restrictions or digital rights management (DRM) tools.

 Data classification helps prioritise your security efforts.
-By classifying your data, you can ensure that the most valuable information receives the strongest protection.
+By classifying your data, you can make sure that the most valuable information receives the strongest protection.
 Let's say you're sending a document containing trade secrets.
 Encryption is crucial, but you might also consider restricting access within your organisation to those who genuinely need it.
-Data classification helps you identify these additional steps and ensures a well-rounded security approach.
+Data classification helps you identify these additional steps and makes sure a well-rounded security approach is in place.

 No matter how careful you are, there will be risks that data could be leaked or intercepted, and there are always new risks arising.